aaronbloomfield/pdr/labs/lab08-64bit/index.md

 ### Different Architectures ###

-There are four different platforms that students are potentially developing their code on:
+There are two different platforms that students are potentially developing their code on:

-1. 32-bit Linux (what is on the VirtualBox image)
-2. 64-bit Linux (what the submission server is running, as well as what is installed on the computers in Rice 340 and Olsson 001)
+1. 64-bit Linux (what is on the VirtualBox image and what the submission server is running, as well as what is installed on the computers in Rice 340 and Olsson 001)
-3. 32-bit Mac OS X (although we doubt anybody actually has this anymore)
-4. 64-bit Mac OS X
+2. 64-bit Mac OS X

 **Your code must compile and run on the submission server, which is a 64-bit Linux machine!**